The Holy Island of Lindisfarne is a unique place to visit and stay in the Northeast of England.

 The monks were closed off from the mainland so their thoughts turned to self-sufficiency which included farming and beekeeping to produce honey.
 The fermentation process began and mead was born using a recipe of locally drawn water and honey.

 It is pretty common for monasteries around the world to be expert wine, beer, and spirit makers – it allows them to take part in ‘pious drinking’ and lucrative trading – Holy Island is no different.

 Today, you can sample the Lindisfarne Mead made from the traditional Roman recipe at St Aidan”s Winery in the main square.

 Walk the Holy Island Nature Trail

-The nature trail is one of the best things to do on Holy Island without the throng of visitiors so I set out in the morning whilst the causeway was closed.
+The nature trail is one of the best things to do on Holy Island without the throng of visitors so I set out in the morning whilst the causeway was closed.

-The walk will take about 1.5 hours (distance 6.5km) but allow extra time to enjoy your surroundings, taking photos or simply watching the birds and listening to the waves.
+The walk will take about 1.5 hours (distance of 6.5km) but allow extra time to enjoy your surroundings, take photos or simply watch the birds and listen to the waves.

 Head north to the extensive system of sand dunes attaining heights of 25 metres.
 You will see a wooden fence and sign welcoming you to Lindisfarne National Nature Reserve where you can listen to the noise of birds hidden in the dunes as you wander through.

 Lindisfarne is an important site for birds, invertebrates and plants.
-It supports large numbers of wintering waterfowl and waders, and international birds such as of pale-bellied brent geese, greylag geese, bar-tailed godwit, pink-footed geese and grey plover.
+It supports large numbers of wintering waterfowl and waders, and international birds such as pale-bellied brent geese, greylag geese, bar-tailed godwit, pink-footed geese, and grey plover.